FANTASIA

 “Is that all?”
 Helen asked.
 “Is it ready?”

-There is no sure way to go about the last of these processes.
+There is no sure way to go about the last of these processes, Father Faulkner had amused himself.
 Many different types of magic may imbue different aspects, and as such, the subject’s character is influenced.
-One mask, I have read, the mask of Aidan the Dweller, was brought to life by a siren’s call and consequently always yearned for the ocean where his originator famously had never set foot in one.
-In this instance, I regarded the greatest animator to be the love of the widow.
+He recollected the case of Aiden the Dweller, who was brought to life by a siren’s call and consequently always yearned for the ocean where his originator famously had never set foot in one.
+He related this to everyone, and added that he regarded the greatest animator, in this instance, to be the love of the widow.

-Helen took a tentative step towards the pedestal, and with a tender whisper of words I could not decipher, kissed the mask on its cheek.
+Helen took a tentative step towards the pedestal, and with a tender whisper of words no one could not decipher, kissed the mask on its cheek.

 A brazen shimmer rippled across its surface with an echoing clink.